sunilsoni/interviewnotes/angular/angular-routing.md

 Working with Angular Routing and Navigation
 =====================
+Navigating from one page to another page in a web application is known as Routing.
+Routing in Angular is called Angular Routing.

 - Run command: `npm install` to install project/app dependencies `(node_modules)`
 - To Build and run Angular App, command: `ng serve / npm start` OR `ng serve -o` OR `ng serve --open`